logo

 • No schools offer a degree in substance abuse counseling.1,2

-• Across 5 schools, 13 counseling programs are accredited by CACREP.2
+• Across 6 schools, 14 counseling programs are accredited by Council for Accreditation of Counseling and Related Educational Programs (CACREP).2

 Comparison of Mississippi Counseling Schools and Programs

-In the table below, we have compiled data that allows you to compare the public and not-for-profit four-year colleges and universities in Mississippi offering counseling programs in the five main counseling areas: mental health counseling (MH), marriage and family therapy (MFT), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
-The table indicates the schools that offer programs accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP); CACREP-accredited programs are denoted with an asterisk (*).
-You can also compare each school by program type offered, graduation rate, and net price per year.
+In the table below, we have compiled data that allows you to compare the public and not-for-profit colleges and universities in Mississippi offering counseling programs in the five main counseling areas: mental health counseling (MH), marriage and family therapy (MF), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
+Use the table to compare each school by program type offered, Council for Accreditation of Counseling and Related Educational Programs (CACREP) accreditation status, graduation rate, and net price per year.
 To learn more about professional counseling licensure in Mississippi, read our license requirements page.

 Top-Ranked Schools with Counseling Programs in Mississippi